 Violation of traffic rules results into the imposition of fine which should be paid to the traffic police concerned on the spot.
 But the diplomatic mission may request by note verbale for the waiver of fine thus paid confirming that the reciprocal treatment will be extended to the Nepali diplomatic mission and diplomats.
-In case of any damage caused to others' vehicles during road/traffic accident, the violator should pay the fine and take the responsibility of repairing the vehicle in its previous condition.
-Driving under influence or drunk driving resulting in road/traffic accident is considered serious crime by law.
+In case of any damage caused to others' vehicles during road/traffic accident, the violator should pay the fine and take the responsibility of repairing the vehicle.
+Driving under influence or drink and drive is strictly prohibited in Nepal and such driving resulting in road/traffic accident is considered serious crime by law.